AdobeDocs/analytics-platform.en/help/stitching/use-stitching-ui.md

 **[!UICONTROL Stitching metrics]** are being calculated using a sample set of data, from any data ingested in the last 7 days.
 This sample set of data usually differs from the sample data used in the **[!UICONTROL Preview]** table.
 Stitching metrics provide details for:

 * **[!UICONTROL Person ID coverage]**: The coverage of the selected person ID used for identification during the stitching process (live and replay).
-For best stitching results, person ID (user info) should be sent on at least one event for each persistent ID (device info).
+  * For the best field-based stitching results, a person ID (user info) should be sent on at least one event for each persistent ID (device info).
+  * For the best graph-based stitching results, a (persistent ID, person ID) relation should be present in the identity graph for each persistent ID.

   Person ID coverage is shown as a percentage and compared to what is recommended on a stable development or on a production setup.
 The higher this coverage value is, the better stitching results are obtained with the selected person ID.